Seattle Christian Counseling Logo

 Adam’s sin caused the image of God to be broken beyond our ability to repair.
 Sin, in the Christian sense, is not just doing something wrong, it is an attack against the Lord God who is the sustainer of life in the cosmos.
 It is only through a miracle of God that we can repair the damage brought on by sin entering the world in Genesis 3.

-That miracle occurred when the God sent His only Son to repair the damage by bearing the penalty upon Himself.
+That miracle occurred when God sent His only Son to repair the damage by bearing the penalty upon Himself.
 Therefore, God demonstrated mercy and justice to us at the same time on the cross.
-Ephesians 4:24 and Colossians 3:10 conveys the truth that being covered by the blood of the Jesus and putting on the new self-enables us to pursue true righteousness and holiness.
+Ephesians 4:24 and Colossians 3:10 convey the truth that being covered by the blood of Jesus and putting on the new self enables us to pursue true righteousness and holiness.

-What I love about the ‘image of God in Genesis 1:27 is that it immediately proceeds with God’s picture of the relationship between a man and woman.
-Our God is a relational God and part of being image bearers is living out the intimate relationship between a man and woman.
+What I love about the “image of God” in Genesis 1:27 is that it immediately precedes God’s picture of the relationship between a man and woman.
+Our God is relational and part of being image bearers is living out the intimate relationship between a man and woman.

 Wives, submit yourselves to your own husbands as you do to the Lord.
 For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior.
 Now as the church submits to Christ, so also wives should submit to their husbands in everything.

 Also, in some sense, a wife respecting the husband involves loving the husband and a husband loving a wife involves respecting the wife.
 In many ways, love and respect are two sides of the same coin.
-The martial union needs to understand and complement the unique ways a husband’s and a wife’s needs are met.
-Ephesians 5:21 eloquently summarizing it all well: “Submit to one another out of reverence for Christ.”
+Ephesians 5:21 eloquently summarizes it: “Submit to one another out of reverence for Christ.”

 Adultery

-There are two clear biblical reasons where divorce is allowed.
-The first one being adultery/sexual immorality.
+There are two clear biblical situations in which divorce is permitted.
+The first one is adultery/sexual immorality.

 It has been said, ‘Anyone who divorces his wife must give her a certificate of divorce.’
-But I tell you that anyone who divorces his wife, except for sexual immorality, makes her the victim of adultery, and anyone who marries a divorced woman commits adultery. – Matthew 5:31-32
+But I tell you that anyone who divorces his wife, except for sexual immorality, makes her the victim of adultery, and anyone who marries a divorced woman commits adultery. – Matthew 5:31-32, NIV

 The spirit of the law here in the Deuteronomy passage is clearly to protect marriage and not to make divorce and remarriage a frivolous and casual affair.
 The Deuteronomy passage also clearly indicates the sinfulness of just focusing on the ability to divorce without thinking about the wicked consequences it has on the divorced wife in particular but ultimately on families and Jewish society altogether.

-Jesus brings back the true focus and context of this passage to bear upon his listeners that were there for His Sermon on the Mount.
-So there we have it: adultery causes so many consequences that Jesus does say that it an exception to honoring the marriage covenant.
-Adultery is such a deep breach of the marriage covenant that an untold pain and rift are caused in the relationship.
+Jesus brings back the true focus and context of this passage to bear upon his listeners who were present for His Sermon on the Mount.
+Adultery strikes at the heart of the marriage covenant, so Jesus allows for divorce in those cases.
+Adultery is such a deep breach of the marriage covenant that untold pain and rift are caused in the relationship.

 Desertion

-The second clearly biblical reason where divorce is permitted is for desertion (1 Corinthians 7) from the marriage where the spirit of return, repentance, and forgiveness is not present either from one partner or both partners.
+The second biblical situation in which divorce is permitted is for desertion of a believing spouse by an unbelieving spouse.
 The Bible recognizes here the harsh reality of our capacity for depravity and sinfulness.
-This sinfulness leads to a break in the marital covenant that one or both partners refuse to repair.
+This sinfulness may lead to a break in the marital covenant that the unbelieving partner refuses to repair.

 To the married I give this command (not I, but the Lord): A wife must not separate from her husband.
 But if she does, she must remain unmarried or else be reconciled to her husband.
 And a husband must not divorce his wife.

-I get a sense in the passage that Paul’s thoughts are that the unbelieving spouse would be more likely to leave the relationship than the believing spouse and hence, I believe, the focus on the unbelieving spouse deserting the marital union.
+The sense in this passage is that the unbelieving spouse would be more likely to want to leave the relationship than the believing spouse and hence, I believe, the focus on the unbelieving spouse deserting the marital union.

 Paul points out that the believer is no longer bound or a slave of the marriage covenant in these circumstances.
 Willful desertion renders the marriage covenant null and there is a release from the bond of Holy Matrimony.